iliyan-trifonov/lemp-1st/README.md

 The above script will kill and remove all containers and images created by the build script and run the build again.

 That's it!
 You now have 3 running containers using 2 data volumes.
-Use `http://localhost:8080` to connect to the root of the web server and `http://localhost:8080/phpmyadmin/` to manage the MySQL DB.
+Use `http://localhost:8080` to connect to the root of the web server and `http://localhost:8080/phpmyadmin/` to manage the MySQL DB (user and pass: docker/docker).

 ### Install lxc Docker under Ubuntu 12.04: